 It is the end of May, so ADPs will look different when redraft leagues are getting going in August.
 However, Best Ball players can take advantage of these targets now.

 Kenneth Walker III: Despite performing well in his rookie season, Walker is still sliding into the fifth round of drafts.
 This is partly due to the Seahawks spending a second-round pick on UCLA product Zach Charbonnet.
 Despite the addition of Charbonnet, Walker is still a great target for zero RB drafters.
 Walker finished 2022 with the third-most red zone touches of any running back and the eighth-highest breakaway run rate.
-Walker has the ability to explode in 2023 and is a great fifth-round target.
+Walker can explode in 2023 and is a great fifth-round target.

 Additional Targets: D’Andre Swift (ADP: 70), Rachaad White (ADP: 82), Alexander Mattison (ADP: 83), Javonte Williams (ADP: 93), Khalil Herbert (ADP: 122).

-If zero RB is something you decide to employ, be sure to target late-round RBs who have high upside.
+If zero RB is something you decide to employ, target late-round RBs with high upside.

-Don’t be afraid to ignore the expert rankings and pass on some of the running backs who “should” go in the first few rounds.
+Don’t be afraid to ignore the expert rankings and pass on some running backs who “should” go in the first few rounds.

 Don’t force anything.
-Adapt as the draft moves along, and get out there and collect your Infinity Stones!
+Adapt as the draft progresses, and get out there and collect your Infinity Stones!